Oregon School for the Deaf

-Oregon School for the Deaf (OSD) is a state school in Salem, Oregon, United States.
+Oregon School for the Deaf (OSD) is a state-funded school in Salem, Oregon, United States.
 It serves deaf and hard of hearing students from kindergarten through high school, and up to 18 years of age.

 History

-Established in November 1870 by the Oregon Legislative Assembly as the Deaf and Mute Institute to provide free public education to deaf children, it is one of the oldest continuously operating schools in Oregon.
-It is operated by the Oregon Department of Education, and has been accredited by Northwest Association of Accredited Schools since 2004 and also by the Conference of Educational Administrators of Schools and Programs for the Deaf.
+Established in November 1870 by the Oregon Legislative Assembly as the Oregon Institute for the Deaf and Dumb to provide free public education to deaf children, it is one of the oldest continuously operating schools in Oregon.
+OSD was the first school for deaf children in Oregon.
+OSD also served children from Washington until 1886, when the Washington School for the Deaf was founded.